 How is digital pathology used today?

 There are three main ways in which digital pathology is used today.
 First, research institutions, such as pharmaceutical companies, CROs, and academic medical centers, use digital pathology in robust study design, data collection, and database management for the millions of specimen that they currently manage and seek to leverage.
+Learn about Solutions for Life Sciences organizations.

 Second, clinical labs use digital pathology on select cases for remote consultations, education, or quantitative analysis.

-AI software can “read” a whole slide image and apply specialized algorithms that can perform many useful clinical tasks to augment the role of the pathologist.
+AI applications can “read” a whole slide image and apply specialized algorithms that can perform many useful clinical tasks to augment the role of the pathologist.
 It is well known that there is fundamental prognostic data embedded in pathology images.
 Software applications can now quantify aspects of tissue often invisible to humans even under a microscope to predict the likely diagnosis, the aggressiveness of tumors, and ultimately, patient outcomes.
-These computational applications, under the umbrella of computational pathology, is redefining why labs are quickly adopting digital pathology.
+These AI applications, under the umbrella of computational pathology, are redefining why labs are quickly adopting digital pathology.
 The same applications can be used to reduce malpractice by offering the equivalent of a second opinion, detecting patterns that the human eye can’t see, or alerting pathologists of any discrepancies.

 Conversely, a pathologist could assign straightforward cases to his less experienced colleagues, tackling more complex cases himself right out of the gate.
 Finally, there are now avenues for increasing revenue using digital pathology as a means to attract clients that want to read their own cases but don’t have a laboratory for preparing slides as seen in this example.